zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 For this exercise, four sample log files are provided.
 The DevOps Assistant agent code only updates the sample log files with some example log messages.

+> **Tip**: The code used in this exercise is based on the for Semantic Kernel SDK for Python.
+You can develop similar solutions using the SDKs for Microsoft .NET and Java.
+Refer to [Supported Semantic Kernel languages](https://learn.microsoft.com/semantic-kernel/get-started/supported-languages) for details.

 This exercise should take approximately **30** minutes to complete.

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.